-Which is the best London airport for me?
+What's the best London airport for me to use?

 Courtesy London Luton Airport

-Thameslink trains also run to London Blackfriars, Farringdon and City Thameslink, with access to connecting trains and Tube services.

-National Railcard discounts apply.
+UK National Railcard discounts apply.

 Visitors should remember to buy a ticket to Luton Airport rather than Luton Airport Parkway.
 The latter is the nearest station to the airport, with all passengers required to take a shuttle bus to the terminal.
 This adds 10 to 15 minutes to all journey times.
-Failure to buy the correct ticket means having to pay a £2.10 bus fare.

-National Express coaches pick up and drop off at 30 different locations in London from Luton Airport, with one-way tickets from £5 online.
+National Express coaches pick up and drop off at 30 different locations in London from Luton Airport.

-You can pay a £5 add-on which allows you to get on any available coach 12 hours before or 12 hours after your planned departure time.
 Journey times from Victoria coach station can take as long as two hours during rush hour, although that falls to around an hour at peak times.

 Luton is a basic but functional airport.